eneliviu/Portofoloio-2/README.md

 ## Possible improvements
 ### Functionality for user accounts and data storage.
 In its current state, the app can only be user not provide storage for the task list and tracking data.
 The consequence is that each time the page is refreshed, all the information is gone.
-It would be nice to include user account and database connection such that
+It would be nice to include user account and database connections such that the information is stored permanatly and the users can login in their accounts.
 ### Filtering and Sorting Tasks
 - Filter and sort options to organize and view the tasks according to specific criteria.
 - Possible filters: